srilamaiti/srilamaiti.github.io/README.md

 - **Do English Language Learner Students Write Like Published Authors**

   Previous Automated essay scoring (AES) experiments have shown that models that are trained from scratch performed on par or better than pre-trained transformer models, leading us to investigate whether models that rely less on pre-training and whether models that have been pre-trained on a more informal data source (Twitter) would serve as better predictors of English Language Learners’ (ELLs’) essay scores when they are graded on six different essay components.
 We find that when we allowed BERT and a BERT-derived model (BERTbase-cased and BERTweet-base) to learn the training data by unfreezing layers allowed for them to predict a greater range of scores and thus performed better as shown by a lower MCRMSE (mean column-wise root mean squared error) score.
-The models were unable to learn the more extreme scores despite using Kmeans to cluster the data into low scores, average scores, and high scores and performing k-fold cross validation with our models the experimental models.
-Additionally, BERTweet-base did not perform better than BERT-base-cased regardless if we trained it on the entire range or clustered data, which implies that ELLs’ essays contain a different vocabulary than Tweet vocabulary.
+The models were unable to learn the more extreme scores despite using K-means to cluster the data into low scores, average scores, and high scores and performing k-fold cross-validation with our models experimental models.
+Additionally, BERTweet-base did not perform better than BERT-base-case regardless if we trained it on the entire range or clustered data, which implies that ELLs’ essays contain a different vocabulary than Tweet vocabulary.
 Please find the paper [here](https://github.com/srilamaiti/srilamaiti.github.io/blob/main/assets/Do%20English%20Language%20Learner%20Students%20Write%20Like%20Published%20Authors.pdf).

 **Technical Stack**: BERT, BERTweet, k-fold Cross Validation, Python

 - **Estimating Impact of Mileage on Used Car Pricing in Indian Market**

-  As today’s automobile industry is facing the car-chip shortage across the world and the entire globe is facing the unstable economic condition caused by pandemic and inflation, the buyers are shifting their focus towards the pre-owned cars.
-The car experts provide some broad guidelines and data-based approaches to estimate the factors affecting the market value of the used cars.
-It has been traditionally thought that mileage is the main driver for used car valuation, but I seek to examine other factors that may influence the price of used cars, such as the car manufacturers, and regular or luxury cars, fuel type, region.
-In this study, I would like to answer the below question:-**How much effect the mileage has on the used car valuation in Indian car market?** Please find research paper [here](https://github.com/srilamaiti/srilamaiti.github.io/blob/main/assets/Estimating%20Impact%20of%20Mileage%20on%20Used%20Car%20Pricing%20in%20Indian%20Market.pdf).
+  As today’s automobile industry is facing the car-chip shortage worldwide and the entire globe is facing unstable economic conditions caused by the pandemic and inflation, buyers are shifting their focus towards pre-owned cars.
+The car experts provide some broad guidelines and data-based approaches to estimate the factors affecting the market value of used cars.
+It has been traditionally thought that mileage is the main driver for used car valuation, but I seek to examine other factors that may influence the price of used cars, such as the car manufacturers, regular or luxury cars, fuel type, and region.
+In this study, I would like to answer the below question:-**How much effect the mileage has on the used car valuation in the Indian car market?** Please find the research paper [here](https://github.com/srilamaiti/srilamaiti.github.io/blob/main/assets/Estimating%20Impact%20of%20Mileage%20on%20Used%20Car%20Pricing%20in%20Indian%20Market.pdf).

   **Technical Stack**: R

 - **Cancerous Tumor Detection Based On Histopathological Tissue Image**

   In this project, we are trying to identify cancerous tumor identification on histopathological tissue images.
-We have used CNN based architecture to identify if a given image is cancerous or not.
+We have used CNN-based architecture to identify if a given image is cancerous or not.
 Please find the [presentation](https://github.com/srilamaiti/srilamaiti.github.io/blob/main/assets/Cancerous%20Tumor%20Detection%20Based%20On%20Histopathological%20Tissue%20Image.pdf), [EDA](https://github.com/srilamaiti/srilamaiti.github.io/blob/main/cancerous_tumor_detection_based_on_histopathological_tissue_image/w207_cancer_detection_eda.ipynb) and [model](https://github.com/srilamaiti/srilamaiti.github.io/blob/main/cancerous_tumor_detection_based_on_histopathological_tissue_image/Final_ResNet_Model.ipynb).

   **Technical Stack**: Data Engineering, Data Augmentation, CNN, Resnet, k-fold Cross Validation, Python

 - **Recyclable Object Classification Using Computer Vision Techniques**

-  In this project we are trying to identify various types of recyclable objects using computer vision techniques like edge detection, texture detection, color, key point detection features.
+  In this project, we are trying to identify various types of recyclable objects using computer vision techniques like edge detection, texture detection, color, key point detection features.
 Here are the [presentation](https://github.com/srilamaiti/srilamaiti.github.io/blob/main/recyclable_object_classification_computer_vision/recyclable_object_classification_computer_vision_presentattion.pdf) and [code](https://github.com/srilamaiti/srilamaiti.github.io/blob/main/recyclable_object_classification_computer_vision/recyclable_object_classification_computer_vision.pdf).

   **Technical Stack**: Data Engineering, Data Augmentation, DB Scan, Computer Vision, Pillow, Support Vector Classifier, Python

 - **Q&A Application**

-  Here I created a RAG based Q&A application where the user can ask questions about a product and the application will provide answers based on product manual.
-I used langchain and Pinecone as vector database.
+  Here I created a RAG-based Q&A application where the user can ask questions about a product and the application will provide answers based on the product manual.
+I used Langchain and Pinecone as vector databases.
 Here is the [code](https://github.com/srilamaiti/srilamaiti.github.io/blob/main/rag_q_%26_a/RAG_Q_%26_A.ipynb).

   **Technical Stack**: OpenAI, LangChain, Vector Database, Pinecone, Python

 - **PDF Summarizer**

-  Here I tried to summarize a given PDF document using LangChain methods like Map-Reduce, stuff, refine.
+  Here I tried summarizing a given PDF document using LangChain methods like Map-Reduce, stuff, and refine.
 Here is the [code](https://github.com/srilamaiti/srilamaiti.github.io/blob/main/pdf_summarizer/llm_langchain_read_from_pdf_and_summarize.ipynb).

   **Technical Stack**: OpenAI, LangChain, Vector Database, Pinecone, Python

 - **News Summarizer**

-  Here I tried to summarize relevent news and prepare a one-pager summary.
-This will help the executives to glance over what is happening in the market and if any news catches there attention, they can click on the link for further details.
+  Here I tried to summarize relevant news and prepare a one-page summary.
+This will help the executives to glance over what is happening in the market and if any news catches their attention, they can click on the link for further details.
 Here is the [code](https://github.com/srilamaiti/srilamaiti.github.io/blob/main/news_summarizer/news_summarizer.ipynb).

-  **Technical Stack**: OpenAI, LangChain, Vector Database, Pinecone, Python
+  **Technical Stack**: OpenAI, Web scraping, Python

 - **Machine Learning Algorithms From Scratch**

-  Here I am trying to rewrite the popular machine learning algorithms from scratch without calling the finctions.
+  Here I am trying to rewrite the popular machine learning algorithms from scratch without calling the functions.
 Here is [repo](https://github.com/srilamaiti/srilamaiti.github.io/tree/main/ml_algo_from_scratch).

   **Technical Stack**: Python

 - **Recommendation System Using No-SQL**

-  We are building next-gen ecommerce recommendation system using No SQL.
+  We are building a next-gen e-commerce recommendation system using No SQL.
 Please find the presentation [here](https://github.com/srilamaiti/srilamaiti.github.io/blob/main/assets/Next%20Gen%20e-Commerce%20with%20No-SQL.pdf).

   **Technical Stack**: Python